Capitol Theatre

 The Capitol Theatre opened on 2nd April 1921 for the Famous Players circuit.
 The opening programme had Cecil B. DeMilles motion picture “Forbidden Fruit” starring Agnes Ayers as the main attraction.
 It could originally seat over 2,600 (seating was somewhat reduced a couple decades later) and was one of the most grandiose and luxurious theatres ever built in Montréal.
 It was called "Canada’s Greatest Playhouse" in opening day newspaper advertisements.

-A main feature of the auditorium was the elaborate coffered ceiling, together with giant Corinthian columns lining the walls.
+A main feature of the auditorium was the elaborate coffered oval shaped dome in the ceiling, together with giant Corinthian columns lining the walls.
 It was equipped with a Warren organ which had a 4 manual console and 28 ranks of pipes.
 An unusual feature was the organ pipes set into the alcoves above the box seats on the side-walls.
+Another unusual feature was the projection booth being located on the underside of the front of the balcony.

-The Capitol Theatre was closed and later razed in 1973, to make way for an office building.
+The Capitol Theatre was closed in summer of 1973 and razed in October 1973, to make way for an office building.

 Contributed by Bryan Krefft